Rebecca0-12/Sweet--crusty--bakery/README.md

-# Sweet Crust Bakery — Business Landing Page
+# Sweet Crusty Bakery — Business Landing Page

 A modern, elegant single-page website concept designed for an artisan bakery business.
 Built as a client-style project to showcase a warm, editorial brand aesthetic for a small food business — from hero storytelling to menu, gallery, testimonials, and a contact form.